Amazon A+ Content Templates and Best Practices: What modules are there?

 What goals can I pursue with Amazon A+ Content?

 Primarily, it is about showing customers that your product is the best choice and thereby increasing the conversion rate.
 The A+ Content is to be understood as an extended arm of the product image gallery, providing ample space and opportunity to elaborate and persuade on the central buying reasons.
 This space is often not available in the product image gallery, especially for “high involvement” products.
-Therefore, it makes sense to strategically treat the two areas, gallery and A+, as a unit and to place content focuses purposefully so that customers receive the right information at the right time to complete their purchase as quickly as possible.
+It is therefore sensible to treat the two areas, gallery and A+, strategically as a unit and to place the content focuses purposefully so that customers receive the right information at the right time to complete the purchase as quickly as possible.
 Other goals can include relieving customer service by proactively addressing recurring topics.
-Furthermore, A+ is also suitable for inspiration; for example, recipe suggestions can proactively provide customers with application recommendations.
-Finally, A+ is also the right place for handling objections of any kind.
+Furthermore, the A+ is also suitable for inspiration; for example, recipe suggestions can proactively provide customers with application recommendations.
+Finally, the A+ is also the right place for handling objections of any kind.
 However, depending on the product, different approaches may be worthwhile for this.

 Convey information